Torbie Cats Explained

 Torbies are not as common as other cat fur patterns

 With their combination tabby and tortoiseshell fur patterns, torbies are less common compared to their straightforward tabby and tortoiseshell counterparts.
+Since the dilute gene is recessive, a dilute torbie cat is even more rare than the vibrantly colored torbie cats.

 References